1. Purpose of policy

 6. Application for approval to survey students

 6.1.
-With the exception of surveys mandated by the University Executive, State or Federal authorities, an application for approval to survey students must be made to the Strategic Information and Analysis Unit (SIAU) regardless of whether the survey is initiated from within or external to the University.
+With the exception of surveys mandated by the University Executive, State or Federal authorities, an application for approval to survey students must be made to the Insights and Analytics Unit regardless of whether the survey is initiated from within or external to the University.

 6.2.
 An application for approval to survey students initiated by USC staff must initially be approved by the appropriate Head of School or Cost Centre Manager.
 An application for approval to survey students initiated by USC students must initially be approved by their Supervisor.

 6.3.
-The SIAU will further consult relevant USC academic and business areas as required for approval of the implementation of a survey of students and may set conditions regarding the time frame for implementation of a survey.
+The Insights and Analytics Unit will further consult relevant USC academic and business areas as required for approval of the implementation of a survey of students and may set conditions regarding the time frame for implementation of a survey.

 7. Access to surveys, data and findings